-The ATLA Periodical Index allows students to search for scholarly theological journal articles by author, title, subject, keyword, or Scripture passage.
+The ATLA Religion Database allows students to search for scholarly theological journal articles by author, title, subject, keyword, or Scripture passage.
 To access ATLA and other online resources, use the RTS Libraries website (https://rts.edu/academics/library/databases/).
-Self-Service/Canvas credentials are required to access the databases.
+An rts.edu username and password are required to access the databases.